disidrosi/disidrosi.github.io/content/guides/02-installing-orca-macos/index.md

 ### Setting the `PATH`

-The installer should automatically add ORCA to your system's `PATH`---a variable that tells your terminal where to find executables, allowing you to run `orca` directly from the command line.
-To verify that ORCA has been properly added to your `PATH`, simply type the following command in your
+The installer should automatically add ORCA to your system's `PATH`.
-terminal:
+Verify by running:

 ```shell {lineNos = false}
 $ orca